beemobot/docs.beemo.gg/moderation/preset-reasons.md

 # Preset Reasons

-Save your moderators' time by storing preset reasons for them to use when making redundant moderation actions.
+Save your moderators' time by storing preset reasons to use when making redundant moderation actions.
 {: .fs-6 .fw-300 }

 ---

 ## About
-Preset reasons allow for moderators to save time when issuing punishments in a server by using preset flags for rules that are repeatedly violated.
+Preset reasons allow for moderators to save time when issuing punishments by using preset flags for rules that are repeatedly violated.
+Like canned responses for moderators

 ## Configuration
 Configuring preset reasons for your server is simple.
 Please keep in mind that you must have the Administrator permission or be a Moderation Manager to configure preset reasons.